 How can global citizens and international institutions create the conditions for inclusive and sustainable economic growth?

-- There is a reasonably strong consensus within the economics profession on what policies would lead to more inclusive growth and a more sustainable growth path.
+- There is a strong consensus within economics on what policies would lead to more inclusive and sustainable growth.

-- The politics of getting to "inclusive and sustainable" are particularly difficult with slower growth almost everywhere in the world.
+- The politics of getting to "inclusive and sustainable" are difficult with slower growth almost everywhere now.

 - Economic globalization has outpaced political globalization.
-We have a global economy without the equivalent at the global level of a state.
+We have a global economy without a global state.

-- The age of the United States as a benign hegemon is over.
-It is still a superpower, but its economic model of minimally managed markets fell from its pedestal in 2008.
+- The US is a benign hegemon no more.
+It is a superpower, but its minimal oversight economic model fell from grace.

 The UN has been a champion for the ideas of inclusive and sustainable growth.
 Yet the growth we have experienced in recent decades has not been sufficiently inclusive — and it is certainly not sustainable.

 What do I mean by inclusive?
 In a global community, it must mean growth that benefits the huge majority of citizens of the world who live on $5 per day or less.